abhirockzz/fn-echo-app/README.md

 ## Test

-The `sample-event-payload.json` file (included in the repostory) represents a sample payload sent by the OCI Events service when an object is created in a OCI Storage Bucket.
+The `sample-event-payload.json` file (included in the repository) represents a sample payload sent by the OCI Events service when an object is created in a OCI Storage Bucket.

-You can test the function by piping the content of that file
+You can test the function by piping the contents of that file

 `cat sample-event payload.json | fn invoke fn-echo-app echo-event`

-You should see the JSON payload in the reponse as the same should be evident in the function logs (papertrail) as well.
+You should see the JSON payload in the reponse and the same should be evident in the function logs (Papertrail) as well.

 ## Next steps

-Your next logical steps would be to configure OCI Events service to trigger this function based on an event e.g. object created in an OCI Object Storage bucket and then visualize the actual logs in Papertrail.
+Your next logical step would be to configure OCI Events service to trigger this function based on an event e.g. object created in an OCI Object Storage bucket and then visualize the actual logs in Papertrail.